Your horse’s mane in winter – how to manage the mud!

 - Consider using a hot, damp towel to clean the sections after you have brushed them out.
 Pull down the mane, working one section at a time.
 The towel should not be so wet that water drips out of it.
 For more on hot toweling, see the video below.
 Works on his body and his mane!

 - On a warmer day, you may be able to get away with shampoo on the mane, just be sure to have a plan of what to do with your horse’s wet neck and shoulders.

 - For tails, I have found that it’s very easy to do a tail wash in the winter.
 You need to figure out how to hold the nozzle so that the water points away from your horse to minimize water on his bum.
 I suggest only washing below the tailbone.
-This will really minimize the water on his bum.
+This will really minimize the water on his bum, and most of the dirty tail is usually at the bottom anyway.
 Treat the tailbone hairs as you would a mane.